InteractiveDataVis/Interactive-Data-Vis-Spring2023/3_1_quantities_and_amounts/NOTES.md

 this seem to make the code more convoluted.
 I wanted to focus on the rest of the assignment, because I feel like I have a hand on that.

+- Is the use of the `.tween` method idiomatic for D3?
+This is the result of a fair amount of trial and error.

 - General improvement: assign colorScale based on highest to lowest votes.
 What' s a good way to do that?

+- I would love to see how we'd have this be a dual axis graph, with a separate series for the electoral votes.
+Any hints on how to structure that?